AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-observation-diagnosticresultgroup-1-intro.md

 #### Australian Digital Health Agency Diagnostic Result Group
-The purpose of this profile is to provide a representation of a diagnostic result observation made during a diagnostic investigation for the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to provide a representation of a diagnostic result observation made during a diagnostic investigation for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile is designed to set an Observation standard for:
 * exchanging diagnostic results